Codependency is an excessive and unhealthy reliance on a partner,

 Having difficulty expressing your feelings to others.

 Feeling responsible for things that are out of your control.

 This is not about blaming your loved ones or making them out to be bad people.
-This is about you taking responsibility for what is currently making you unhappy, choosing to do the hard work to unpack the past, and make necessary changes starting today, to have the future you want and deserve.
+This is about digging to the root of dysfunctional family patterns, choosing to do the hard work to unpack the past, and make changes to have the future you want for your future family.

 Through our work together, I’ve seen my clients experience these results:

 Better able to identify how their patterns get in their way on a daily basis.